LeeAnnEditor/o365hq/blog/Microsoft has taken the top spot on the annual “Just 100” list of the most responsible U.S. companies.md

 tags = ["microsoft future vision"]
 +++

-The Redmond, Wash.-based software giant scored highly in a range of categories, notably:
+The Redmond, Washington-based software giant scored highly in a range of categories, notably:

 1. Minimizing environmental impact (\#1)